prod-feng/rsync-increamental-backup/README.md

 In this way, only the old files will be copied to the "--backup-dir".
 Comparing the backup apps using  hard links, it can drastically reduce the number of links if you have alot of files in the folder to backup.

+With this method, I can first do a full backup to ${DSTDIR} folder using rsync(like monthly), and after that I can use this script to do increaental backup more frequently(like daily, etc.).

 The script is coded on Centos 7, rsync  version 3.1.2.

 > #!/bin/bash -x